 A competent technologist must learn about the function and disorders of the nervous system as well as the principles and practical applications of neurodiagnostic testing.
 The purpose of Mayo Clinic's Clinical Neurophysiology Technology Program is to provide academic and clinical educational opportunities so that individuals can develop the knowledge, skills, values and attitudes necessary to become competent technologists.

 The Clinical Neurophysiology Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation for Education in Neurodiagnostic Technology.

-The Clinical Neurophysiology Technology Program includes clinical rotations in the EEG, EMG/EP and autonomic laboratories, and the Center for Sleep Medicine.
+The Clinical Neurophysiology Technology Program includes clinical rotations in the electroencephalography (EEG), electromyography and evoked potential (EMG/EP), and autonomic laboratories, and the Center for Sleep Medicine.
 Each area has state-of-the-art electronic digital instrumentation for patient test recordings.
 During rotations in the EEG and EMG laboratories, you are exposed to the technical aspects of surgical monitoring in the operating room.